weaviate/weaviate-io/docs/weaviate/installation/index.md

 This section provides an overview of available options for running Weaviate, and instructions for installation and configuration for each option.

-After reading this section, take a look the [advanced configuration](../configuration/index.md) as well for detailed configuration options.
+You can find detailed configuration options in [references: configuration](../configuration/index.md).

 ## Options for running Weaviate